rahulp1102/Animal-Adoption-database/README.md

 This repository contains the core data and SQL scripts related to the operation of an animal shelter.

+The Project is made by Rahul Purohit, Kashif Khan, and Umar Khan, Students of NMIMS University

+Below is the description of the project files

 ## Data Files (CSV)

 * **Admin.csv:** Contains administrative user data including usernames, passwords, and names.